 - The applicant cannot prove they have matched funds.

-If your application is declined then it is important to get feedback to help you in structuring future grant applications
+If your application is denied.
+Then feedback is important to help you organize future grant applications